 - Try to wear clothes with short sleeves.
 This makes it easier for the nurse to give you the syringe in your arm.

-- Arrive at the vaccination unit at the time that’s been booked for you.
+- Arrive at the health care centre at the time that’s been booked for you.
 Don’t come too early.
 There might be a queue, and if so, that increases the risk of spreading Covid-19.

 - You receive the vaccine by an injection in one arm.

-- Stay at the unit for 15 minutes afterwards.
+- Stay at the health care centre for 15 minutes afterwards.
 The staff will then see how you feel after the vaccination.